2/21/2025

 Mark Hughes

 The wage inflation that you might have seen in earlier years, I think, ended up being beneficial, you know, since medical inflation was benign.
-It was essentially kind of a, I won't say hidden, but an extra amount of premium that might have offset any kind of inflation in any trends around severity.
+It was essentially a kind of a, I won't say hidden, but an extra amount of premium that might have offset any kind of inflation in any trends around severity.
 I guess maybe the fact that you're not seeing as much wage inflation, does that then put a little more pressure on the current accident year?
-Is that a, does that make sense or is it off base?
+Is that a, does that make sense?
+Or is it off base?

 speaker